 Getting exercise is another important part of staying healthy.
-Even with low platelet counts, most people with chronic ITP can still do a number of different activities, such as the ones listed below.
+Even with low platelet counts, most people with persistent or chronic ITP can still do a number of different activities, such as the ones listed below.
 Consult with your doctor about whether these activities (and others) might be safe for you.

 Get active!
 Try:

 - Some types of dancing

 - Elliptical machines